Join the swarm:

 Therefore, we want to:

-§8 Appoint a parliamentary committee with the task of developing a new electoral system that gives voters the opportunity to show preference for one or more candidates and parties, without having to vote tactically, through, for example, condorcet voting methods;
+§8 Appoint a parliamentary committee with the task of developing a new electoral system that gives voters the opportunity to show preference for one or more candidates and parties, without having to vote tactically, through, for example, Condorcet voting methods;

 §9 Give the above-mentioned parliamentary committee the task of producing a new ballot which is common to all parties;